Radar Tracking and Jamming

 Solution

-In this lesson, you will simulate both phases of the exercise: tracking the aircraft with radar and seeing the effects of radar jamming.
-You will use STK's Aviator capability to create a flight path using the STK Basic General Aviation model which simulates the small aircraft.
-You will build a monostatic tracking radar and create a custom graph that shows the effectiveness of the Search/Track radar.
-Then, you will build a simulated aerostat with its attached radar jamming system.
-Using a custom graph, you will demonstrate how well the aerostat jammed the search track radar.
+In this lesson, you will simulate both phases of the exercise: tracking a small aircraft with radar and seeing the effects of radar jamming.
+You will use STK software's Aviator capability to create a flight path using the STK Basic General Aviation aircraft model, which simulates the small aircraft.
+You will build a monostatic tracking radar and create a custom graph that shows the effectiveness of the search/track radar.
+Then, you will build a simulated aerostat with an attached radar jamming system.
+Using custom graphs and built-in reports, you will demonstrate how well the aerostat jammed the search track radar.

 What you will learn